freakymind/ApplicationNode/README.md

 # MongodbUniversity
-This repo is the practice session of MongoDB University
+This repo is POC of BlockChain Tech.